wesleymassine/algorithms-data-structure-array/README.md

 ## Testing
 For the tests, Golang's native library was used.

+    The tests cover only the model and utils where the business rules are found.
+    If you miss something or a greater coverage, please do not hesitate, I will be happy to receive your requests.

 Execute the tests with the command below:

+    * In the root folder run: go test -v. / ...

+    * Enter the models or utils folder to view the result in the terminal: go tool cover --func = cover.txt

+    * To view the result of the package functions in the browser (beautiful heh): go tool cover --html = cover.txt

 ## Licença
 [MIT](https://choosealicense.com/licenses/mit/)